stevenrobertson/sd-docs/report/design_summary.md

 ## Device software

-[REF: the rendering, accumulation, and filtering kernels are really separate]

 Code on the device is split into either two or three kernels.
 Together, these kernels form an implementation of the algorithm outlined in Chapter
 \ref{ch:flame}.
 Each of these kernels is dynamically generated, for reasons